As of July 1, Oregon residents now have easy access to local paint recycling programs.

-The program isn’t simply about recycling paint – it also saves consumers money by encouraging accurate purchasing.
-Paintcare.org has a handy Paint Calculator that tells you (based on the size of your wall) how much paint you should buy, potentially saving painters some serious cash.
+The program isn’t simply about recycling paint — it also saves consumers money by encouraging accurate purchasing.
+Paintcare.org has a list of paint calculators that can tell you (based on the size of your wall) how much paint you should buy, potentially saving painters some serious cash.

 Earth911.com is also working with PaintCare to provide an easy paint recycling search for locations throughout the state.
 Paint was one of the top five most-searched-for products on the Earth911.com Recycling Directory during 2009, indicating that consumers are concerned about what to do with their leftover paint and coatings.